miningplanet/but-x/README.md

 #### Restore Database Script

 Restore a previously saved eIquidus mongo database backup. :warning: **WARNING:** This will completely overwrite your existing eIquidus mongo database, so be sure to make a full backup before proceeding.
 A built-in locking mechanism prevents data from being updated or changed while a backup is being restored.
-Backups can be safely restored while the explorer is actively running and/or while the explorer is turned off.
+Backups can be safely restored while but-x is actively running and/or while but-x is turned off.

 **NOTE:** Older v1.x eIquidus database backups were compressed into tar.gz files.
 These older tar.gz backups can still be restored, but you must specifically add the .tar.gz suffix.
 Example: `npm run restore-backup /path/to/old_backup.tar.gz`